 If you’re having unusual bleeding (especially after menopause), repeat miscarriages, or a hard time getting pregnant, your doctor might suggest a special type of uterine ultrasound, also known as a sonohysterography.
-It’s a procedure that can give her a clearer look at the inside of your uterus.
+It’s a procedure that can give them a clearer look at the inside of your uterus.

 It’s usually used to look for things regular ultrasounds can’t see, like abnormal growths, fibroid tumors, or polyps.
-She might also use a sonohysterography to check for scarring inside your uterus or to see if it’s abnormally shaped.
+They might also use a sonohysterography to check for scarring inside your uterus or to see if it’s abnormally shaped.

 How Is It Done?

 First your doctor will perform a transvaginal ultrasound by inserting a thin wand, an ultrasound transducer, into your vagina.
 The ultrasound transducer will take images of the inside of your womb.

 After the transvaginal ultrasound, they’ll remove the transducer and use a speculum to open your vagina.
 This allows them to see your cervix.
 Then they’ll place a thin catheter into your uterus and take the speculum out, leaving the catheter in place.
 Next they’ll reinsert the ultrasound transducer and gently inject sterile solution (usually saline) through the catheter into your cervix and uterus.

 The fluid will make your uterus expand and may cause some discomfort.
 As they are injecting the fluid, they will use the ultrasound transducer to get images of the inside of your uterus and your uterine lining.
 The entire process takes between 15 and 30 minutes.

 What Do the Results Show?

 A normal reading means that your uterus is shaped normally.
 It also means the doctor didn’t find any growths.